you believe changing the future takes initiative, then you've come to the right foundation.

 - Revenue provides fuel for local philanthropy, which helps to fund community assets.

-Since 1986, we have invested more than $69.4 million in the region through targeted grants and business financing investments.
-As of December 31, 2013, this includes:
+Since 1986, the Initiative Foundation has invested millions throughout the region through targeted grants and business financing investments.

 The Initiative Foundation history